barbarer/py4e-int/_sources/strings/parsing.rst

 .. mchoice:: str-parse-mc-return
     :practice: T
-    :answer_a: true
+    :answer_a: True
-    :answer_b: false
+    :answer_b: False
     :correct: b
-    :feedback_a: Parsing is used to look into a string and find a substring.
+    :feedback_a: Incorrect!
+That's not all that's included in the definition of parsing.
+Try again.
-    :feedback_b: Parsing is used to look into a string and find a substring.
+    :feedback_b: Correct!
+Parsing refers to looking into a string and finding a substring.

     True or false?
-Parsing is used only to look into a string?
+"Parsing" refers to the process of looking into a string.

 .. fillintheblank:: str-parse-fitb-select
     :practice: T

-    What method is used to parse through and select segments of a string?
+    What string method is used to parse through and select segments of a string?

-    - :[Ff]ind: find is used to search through a string and select a certain part.
+    - :[Ff]ind: Correct! ``find`` is used to search through a string and select a specific substring.
-      :.*: Try again!
-How will we *find* what we're looking for?
+      :.*: Incorrect!
+You can *find* the answer by rereading this section.
+Try again.